NilinReza/Boggle-Game-Rust/README.md

 # Boggle Solver in Rust

 This is a Boggle solver implemented in Rust.
-It finds all possible words on a given Boggle board.
+It finds all possible words on a given Boggle board using Vectors and a HashMap to store the Boggle board and the found words respectively.

 ## How it works